 Flexible and capable of accommodating future expansions

 Dynamic in terms of continuous review

+This standard acknowledges the fact that there is a balance between the effort and technological skill to collect and standardize parcel data versus the number and types of attributes available in it for use by parcel data consumers.

 Applicability and Intended Uses

-This standard applies to the Parcels element of the Cadastral theme of The Idaho Map (TIM).
+This standard applies to the Parcels element of The Idaho Map (TIM).

-When implemented, it will enable access to geometry and attribute information about Idaho parcels.
+When implemented, it will enable access to geometry and attribute information about Idaho parcels and improvements build on those parcels.
 It will increase interoperability between automated geographic information systems and enable sharing and efficient transfer of information for aggregation.
 Further, it will encourage partnerships between government, the private sector, and the public in order to avoid duplication of effort and ensure effective management of information resources.
 It will help improve parcel data quality as errors are identified and resolved.

 This standard does not consider data sharing agreements, contracts, transactions, privacy concerns, or any other issues relating to the acquisition and dissemination of parcel data.